What is a WordPress Slug and How To Change It?

 The manual adjustments of individual custom permalinks could be time-consuming.
 The alternative solution to allow slug duplicates is to select “Use actual titles as slugs (Force custom slugs)” mode in "Slugs mode" in the plugin settings.

 When enabled, Permalink Manager will always use the actual title (eg. “Shoes“) instead of the native slug (eg. “shoes-2“) in the custom permalink.
 Please keep in mind that the adjustments will only be applied to new posts and terms.
-If you wish to apply them to existing items, you must use the "Regenerate/reset" option.
+Therefore, to apply them to existing items, you should use the "Regenerate/reset" tool.

 How to use titles instead of slugs and automatically update WordPress permalinks?